 To use this imagery in your application or in ArcMap, Connect to the following REST endpoint:

-The 2018 Imagery is included most of the Map Applications in the Aerial Photo\Ortho Group
+The 2018 Imagery is included in most of the Map Applications in the Aerial Photo\Ortho Group

 The Marin Countywide Fine Scale Vegetation Map and Landscape Database Project is providing improved tools for mapping the county’s key resources.
 These tools will improve the ability of resource managers and city officials to detect change over time and identify areas of need.